Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Value Setting & Getting Functions.md

 - `classVar` - The name of the class, Example `ClientPrefs`, `Conductor`, `CoolUtil`, etc.
 - `variable` - The variable inside the class to be used.

-Example: Getting each frame in miliseconds, `getPropertyFromClass('flixel.FlxG', 'elapsed')`
+Example: Getting each frame in milliseconds, `getPropertyFromClass('flixel.FlxG', 'elapsed')`

 ### getPropertyFromGroup(obj:String, index:Int, variable:Dynamic)
 Gets the current <ins>property variable inside an array/group member inside the PlayState</ins> current value.